-The IRS also has a category of employee called "statutory nonemployees."
+The IRS also has a category of workers called "statutory nonemployees."
 Currently, only three types of workers are considered in this category: direct sellers, licensed real estate agents, and certain companion sitters.

 How Do I Hire a Statutory Employee?
-What Documents are Required?
+What Documents Do I Need?

 If you are considering hiring a statutory employee, you should have a contract with that employee, spelling out the nature of the working relationship and the employment status of this individual.
-Taxes that must be paid should also be described.
+Include a list of taxes that the statutory employee must pay.

 How Do I Pay a Statutory Employee?
 What Taxes Must Be Withheld?